Get to Know Pre-AP

 - Complete Course Audit to gain access to Pre-AP Classroom.

-- Complete your professional learning requirement, either by attending an in-person Pre-AP Summer Institute or by completing the Online Foundational Module Series plus at least 1 Online Scoring Module.
+- Complete professional learning, either by attending an in-person or virtual Pre-AP Summer Institute or by completing the Online Foundational Module Series plus at least one Online Scoring Module.

 - Sign up for a New Pre-AP Teacher Virtual Cohort to extend your learning from the Online Foundational Module Series.